-Assistance in crisis is a field-based, out-patient or in-residence service for a temporary period of time to persons in a situation endangering their life or health, who are temporarily unable to resolve their adverse social situation on their own.
+Crisis assistance is a field-based, out-patient or in-residence service for a temporary period of time to persons in a situation endangering their life or health, who are temporarily unable to resolve their adverse social situation on their own.
 This service is provided free of charge.

+This service is provided to 11,000 clients.
+These services employ a total of 200 people.
 In 2008, the total costs of these services amounted to 1.6 million euro.